alexwlchan/alexwlchan.net/src/_drafts/redecorating-my-bedroom.md

   filename="P5080114.jpg"
   visible_width="950px"
   class="photo wide_img"
+  alt="Looking towards one end of the bedroom.
+On the left hand side is a double bed pushed into one corner, with a white duvet cover with small cheetahs on it, plus a large stack of pillows.
+On the right hand side is a tall, white set of drawers, with a variety of small objects on top (mostly toys and books).
+The walls are painted a light yellow colour."
 %}

 The chest of drawers gives me much more shelf space, and a lot of my clothes are now neatly packed inside.
 I also rearranged some of my under-bed storage, which I was only half-using.
 I've now repacked it so there's a lot more stuff under there, mostly stuff I need to keep but don't need to get to frequently -- like my guest bedding and some old paperwork.
+In the new layout, I have easy access to one side and difficult access to the other, whereas before I had mediocre access to both sides.

 At the other end of the room, the bright yellow adds a big burst of colour: